rohinirt/Python_Projects/README.md

     Analyzing data analyst jobs posted on linkedIn to identify industry trends,popular keywords to enhance recruitment strategies

 5. USA REAL ESTATE ANALYSIS
-    A user-friendly system allowing input submission for obtaining desired property details in the USA.
+    A user-friendly system allowing input submission for obtaining desired property details in the USA